-- 5.82 Refresher training should be arranged to ensure that personnel adequately understand the implications of changes such as the following: - (a) Modifications to equipment and materials; - (b) The installation of new equipment; - (c) Changes in procedures; - (d) Changes in technologies for radioactive waste management; - (e) Any tightening or relaxation of controls (e.g. on the number of waste packages that may be moved at any given time); - (f) The introduction of additional controls; - (g) Changes in the governmental, legal and regulatory framework; - (h) Changes in regulatory requirements. - 5.83 Accumulated experience, including lessons from operations, and incidents, including accidents, should be reviewed periodically and used in revising training programmes and in decision making.
+5.82 Refresher training should be arranged to ensure that personnel adequately understand the implications of changes such as the following:

+- (a) Modifications to equipment and materials; - (b) The installation of new equipment; - (c) Changes in procedures; - (d) Changes in technologies for radioactive waste management; - (e) Any tightening or relaxation of controls (e.g. on the number of waste packages that may be moved at any given time); - (f) The introduction of additional controls; - (g) Changes in the governmental, legal and regulatory framework; - (h) Changes in regulatory requirements.

+5.83 Accumulated experience, including lessons from operations, and incidents, (including accidents,), should be reviewed periodically and used in revising training programmes and in decision making.
 For long term waste storage facilities and waste disposal facilities, the roles of individuals may change.
-The knowledge that individuals possess is required to be captured and managed as a resource: see para.
-4.27 of GSR Part 2 [5]. - 5.84 Responsibilities, mechanisms and schedules for providing the funds necessary for radioactive waste management should be established in advance, before the funds are needed. - 5.85 Senior management should ensure that the management system for radioactive waste management activities includes provisions to deal with funding challenges such as the following: - (a) If the necessary funds cannot be obtained from the waste generator (e.g. as a result of bankruptcy, cessation of business, inadequate financial planning, ownership of the waste being transferred to other parties), other means of applying the 'polluter pays' principle would need to be considered. - (b) If funds are planned to come from public sources, other demands for such funding, may make it difficult to gain access to adequate funds on a timely basis. - (c) It may be difficult to make realistic estimates of costs for radioactive waste management activities that are still in the planning stage and for which little or no experience has been accumulated.
+The knowledge that individuals possess is required to be captured and managed as a resource; (see para.
+4.27 of GSR Part 2 [5],) and this implies that organizations should take concrete steps to capture the knowledge of their staff.

+5.84 Responsibilities, mechanisms and schedules for providing the funds necessary for radioactive waste management should be established in advance, before the funds are needed.

+5.85 Senior management should ensure that the management system for radioactive waste management activities includes provisions to deal with funding challenges such as the following:

+- (a) If the necessary funds cannot be obtained from the waste generator (e.g. as a result of bankruptcy, cessation of business, inadequate financial planning, or the transfer of ownership of the waste being transferred to other parties), other means of applying the 'polluter pays' principle would need to be considered. - (b) If funds are planned to come from public sources, other demands for such funding, may make it difficult to gain access to adequate funds on a timely basis. - (c) It may be difficult to make realistic estimates of costs for radioactive waste management activities that are still in the planning stage and for which little or no experience has been accumulated. - (d) It may be difficult to estimate anticipated costs for activities that will only begin in the long term, because theythese costs will depend strongly on assumptions made about future inflation rates, bank interest rates and technological developments. - (e) It may be difficult to incorporate appropriate risk and contingency factors into estimates of future costs, owing to the uncertainties associated with future changes in societal demands, political imperatives, public opinion and the nature of unplanned events. - (f) Experience has shown that costs for large projects tend to increase as-compared towith initial estimates (e.g. see Ref.
+[34]). - (g) If several organizations are involved in the waste management process, the necessary financial arrangements could be complex and ensuring adequate continuity of funding could be problematic.

-- (d) It may be difficult to estimate anticipated costs for activities that will only begin in the long term, because they will depend strongly on assumptions made about future inflation rates, bank interest rates and technological developments. - (e) It may be difficult to incorporate appropriate risk and contingency factors into estimates of future costs, owing to the uncertainties associated with future changes in societal demands, political imperatives, public opinion and the nature of unplanned events. - (f) Experience has shown that costs for large projects tend to increase as compared to initial estimates (e.g. see Ref.
-[34]). - (g) If several organizations are involved in the waste management process, the necessary financial arrangements could be complex and ensuring adequate continuity of funding problematic. - 5.86 Each operating organization should ensure that adequate commercial arrangements are in place to manage each of the identified waste streams and to ensure that these arrangements are likely to endure for the period necessary to complete the waste management programme.
+5.86 Each operating organization should ensure that adequate commercial arrangements are in place to manage each of the identified waste streams and to ensure that these arrangements are likely to endure for the period necessary to complete the waste management programme.
 The government and the regulatory body should ensure that adequate contingency planning is included in these arrangements.
 If the financial arrangements prove to be inadequate, then the government may have to take measures to ensure that the waste continues to be managed safely.